locationtech/udig-platform/docs/user/en/Data Store.rst

 Data Store
 ~~~~~~~~~~

-A data store is "generic" service which provides access to :doc:`Features`.
+A data store is "generic" service which provides access to :doc:`Feature`.